How To Make Rosemary Candle at Home: Easy DIY Candle Guide

 Q1.
 How to make rosemary candles at home?

-Ans: Rosemary candles can be made by melting soy wax, adding rosemary essential oil, securing a wick in a candle jar, and pouring the fragranced wax into the container.
-Allow the candle to cool and cure for several hours before burning.
+Ans: The rosemary candles are prepared by melting the soy wax, followed by the addition of the rosemary essential oil, then the wick should be placed in the candle jar, and the fragranced and scented wax should be poured into the wick.
+It takes several hours after letting the candle cool and dry before burning.

 Q2.
 Is it safe to put rosemary in candles?